 - Weekly career mentoring and professional development workshops

 - A journal club series teaches scientific literacy and critical thinking skills

 - Poster session to present your research at summer's end

 How do I apply?

 If you have any questions about the SOLAR program please contact Dr. Jessica Harrell, SOLAR Director, by email (email@example.com) or phone (919.843.1570).

 What kinds of life science research are going on at UNC?

 UNC ranks among the best public universities in the nation.
 We are a Research I institution with more than 300 active faculty members performing research in a variety of areas in the biological and biomedical sciences.
 Many of our faculty are Nobel laureates or members of the National Academy of Sciences.
-Once you are accepted into the SOLAR program, Dr. Harrell will work with you place you in a lab that fits your interests, where you will receive superior mentoring and training.
+Once you are accepted into the SOLAR program, Dr. Harrell will work to place you in a lab that fits your interests, where you will receive superior mentoring and training.